elaynetron/Gesture-Recognition/README.md

 # Gesture Recognition

-### SCSE Final Year Project to detect hand gesture (mainly fist gesture) to aid in diagnosis of Rheumatoid Arthritis
+### Final Year Project to detect hand gesture (mainly fist gesture) to aid in diagnosis of Rheumatoid Arthritis

 ### Directory